Colorado HOA Documents: State Rules Every Closer Should Know

 The Status Letter

-In Colorado, the key closing document is the status letter (sometimes called a "status certificate" or "resale certificate").
+Colorado's version of the closing document is the status letter, sometimes called a "status certificate" or "resale certificate."
 It's governed by C.R.S. §38-33.3-316.

 Required Contents